 Meet an Artist – interview series

-Meet an Artist, ADI’s new interview series where we chat with some of the artists that we support through our funding, showcasing, commissioning, residency and mentoring programmes.
-We explore their work, their pathways to practice and look at some of the stand out moments and challenges in their careers as artists.
+Meet an Artist is an interview series where we chat with some of the artists that we support through our funding, showcasing, commissioning, residency and mentoring programmes.
+We explore their work, their pathways to practice, look at some of the stand out moments and challenges in their careers as artists.

 As a hybrid artist, Ruth Le Gear's practice mediates between nature, water remedy intervention, and environmental art.
 Her practice emerges from collaborations and fieldwork projects which examine the qualities of water and the memories held within.
 Le Gear works with various water bodies including Arctic icebergs, the Baltic Sea and Irish lakes and waterfalls.